godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 Initial & Final Size
 --------------------

-Determines the intial and final scales of the particle.
+Determines the initial and final scales of the particle.

 .. image:: /img/paranim12.gif